 About Tieraona Low Dog, M.D.

 Her many honors include the Martina de la Cruz medal for her work with indigenous medicines (1998), a designation as Time magazine's "Innovator in Complementary and Alternative Medicine" (2001), Bioneer's award for Outstanding Contribution to Medicine (2002), the Burt Kallman Scientific Award (2007) and NPR's People's Pharmacy Award for Excellence in Research and Communication for the Public Health (2010).
 Dr. Low Dog also holds the rank of third degree black in Tae Kwon Do.
+Dr. Low Dog recently retired from University of Arizona where she served as the Fellowship Director for the Arizona Center for Integrative Medicine, where she oversaw the training of more than 500 physicians and nurse practitioners in integrative medicine, so that she may devote more time writing, lecturing and consulting.

 Read an interview with Dr. Low Dog.